fastvideo/gpu-camera-sample/README.md

    * Unpack GenICam_V3_2_0-Win64_x64_VC141-Release-SDK.zip into \<ProjectRoot\>/OtherLibs/GenICam folder.
    * Unpack GenICam_V3_2_0-Win64_x64_VC141-Release-Runtime.zip into \<ProjectRoot\>/OtherLibs/GenICam/library/CPP

-You also can download precompiled libs from <a href="https://drive.google.com/file/d/1C-Qm2EMOwX_nqzC_IOXMKjdxKP-535um/view?usp=sharing" target="_blank">here</a>
+You also can download precompiled libs from <a href="https://drive.google.com/file/d/1oQ6XmRhS0Gv41BCIhC__SxSj2s2RNCuX/view?usp=sharing" target="_blank">here</a>
 * By default the application will be built with no camera support.
 The only option is camera simulator which is working with PGM files.
 * Open \<ProjectRoot\>/src/GPUCameraSample.pro in Qt Creator.
 * Open common_defs.pri
 * To enable GenICam support, uncomment DEFINES += SUPPORT_GENICAM
 * To enable XIMEA camera support, uncomment DEFINES += SUPPORT_XIMEA
+* To enable Lucid Vision Labs camera support, uncomment DEFINES += SUPPORT_LUCID
 * To enable FLIR camera support, uncomment DEFINES += SUPPORT_FLIR
 * To enable Imperx camera support, uncomment DEFINES += SUPPORT_IMPERX.
-Since Imperx SDK uses GenApi version 3.0.2, please open common.pri, uncomment GENAPIVER = VC140_v3_0 and comment GENAPIVER = VC141_v3_2
 * Build the project
 * Binaries will be placed into \<ProjectRoot\>/GPUCameraSample_x64 folder.